EOA-Blockchain-Labs/ethereumonarm/docs/ethereum-on-arm/why-arm-boards.rst

   * Efficient, resources are focused on 1 task: run the node
   * Low power consumption.
 An ARM64 boar consumes ~10w
   * Small factor size: Great for running at home as it fits in any corner
-  * Great for running 24/7: Small, affordable and low power comsuption
+  * Great for running 24/7: Small, affordable and low power consumption